gmail-mcp-server

 Authentication

-On first run, the server will:
+On first run, the server requires authentication.
+Use the provided authentication helper:

-Required Gmail API scopes:
+Required Gmail API Scopes

 • https://www.googleapis.com/auth/gmail.readonly - Read emails